RuneHeus/othello-sdl2-c/README.md

 # othello-sdl2-c
-Implementation of the Othello board game in C with SDL2 GUI.
-Players place and flip stones with full game rules, skip turns, or quit.
-Features persistent saving at each turn, dynamic board sizes, and command-line options to start new games or resume saved ones.
+This project implements the classic Othello (Reversi) game in C using the SDL2 library for the graphical interface.
+The game allows two players to place and flip stones following Othello rules, skip turns, or quit via keyboard input.
+At the start of each turn, the full board state is saved persistently in a text file.
+The program can be launched with command-line options to either resume from a saved field file or start a new game with arbitrary board dimensions.
+The design leverages dynamic memory allocation to support flexible board sizes and ensures clear separation between game logic and GUI code.